Danishyousuf19/Logistic-Regression/Readme.md

 2. **Click on Advertisement Prediction**
    - **Description**: This project uses the Fake advertising  dataset to predict the whether a person clicks on advertisement or not based on its features.

+3. **Pima Indians Diabetes Dataset**
+   - **Description**: This project uses the Pima Indians Diabetes Dataset  dataset to predict the whether a person have diabetes or not based on its features.

 ## Getting Started